 Pathogens are external agents that cause diseases in other organisms.
 This pathogen includes harmful microbes or microorganism such as bacteria, virus, fungi or protozoa.

 Vectors are those organisms that carry a pathogen from the host to a recipient.
 Mosquito, rats and mice are some of the common vectors that carry infectious diseases.

-Few of the common diseases caused by bacteria are cholera, typhoid, pneumonia, tuberculosis etc.
+A few of the common diseases caused by bacteria are cholera, typhoid, pneumonia, tuberculosis, etc.

 A virus is a microorganism that is always pathogenic in nature.
-They do not have to replicate machinery.
-Therefore they enter the host cell and replicate and in the process destroy the host cell.
-Few of the common diseases spread by the viruses are cold, influenza, dengue fever AIDS etc.
+They do not have molecular machinery to replicate without a host.
+Therefore, they enter the host cell and replicate and in the process destroy the host cell.
+A few of the common diseases spread by the viruses are cold, influenza, dengue fever AIDS, etc.

 Fungi are a group of organisms which are eukaryotic in nature and saprophytic in nutrition.
 They could be either unicellular or multicellular organism.
 Many common skin infections such as ringworm, nail infection, etc are examples of Fungal diseases